 Best pumpkin squares recipe with sweet potatoes, Autumn’s finest and most beloved dessert.
-This is one recipe you gotta try!
+Melt-in-your-mouth homemade pastry, delicious pumpkin and sweet potato filing with a vanilla touch, this is one recipe you gotta try!

 It’s pumpkin season, whoo- hoo!
 Grab one nice pumpkin before it ends up being carved for Halloween, they are not around for too long, unfortunately.
 In the UK, at least, you can only find pumpkins in supermarkets in October, Halloween over, and they are all gone.
 Shame tough, there are so many yummy recipes you can make.
 And, unlike in the USA, you won’t find canned pumpkin anywhere.
 I know, how bad is that!
 I do try to make the most of it once l find some nice pumpkins, not all are sweet and best for cooking.
 Otherwise, l guess the next best thing are sweet potatoes, which can be easily found all year around and they taste pretty similar, don’t you think so?